workdojos/Dojos-Fresh-Hugo-Theme/content/actuaries/startup-ideas.md

 ---
-title: Startup Ideas for XXs and Entrepreneurs in the Y Industry
+title: Startup Ideas for Actuaries and Entrepreneurs in the Risk Assessment  Industry
 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo